Paul-Reed/node-red-contrib-ui-plotly/README.md

 - [ ] Fix header lines on the editableLists: they need to be properly aligned with the columns below, even when the config screen is resized.
 See this [discussion](https://discourse.nodered.org/t/alignment-of-headers-in-editablelist/32071)
 - [ ] Make sure the editableLists always expand to the full available area's.
 See updateEditorHeight(node,node.editor)
 - [ ] Which step size do we need to specify on input of type "number" and "angle"?
-- [ ] Add the ability to generate an output message containing the image as image.
+- [ ] Add the ability to generate an output message containing the graph as image.
 For SVG see [here](https://gist.github.com/etpinard/58a9e054b9ca7c0ca4c39976fc8bbf8a)
-- [X] Rename the first tabsheet to "Layout" (and also all related variables in the code)
 - [ ] When generating the input for Plotly (on the server-side), the names of the arrays should be replaced by the content of the arrays  --> not sure how to find the link between both ...
 - [ ] The `marker.symbol` property has a dropdown with both numeric and string values, since plotly offers two ways to enter symbols (e.g. "0" = "circle").
 Not sure how to get rid of the numbers, because other `values` lists in the scheme.json file don't use both numbers and strings ...
 - [ ] What to do with _deprecated properties in the json scheme?
 Suppose somebody has used property `A.B.C.D` which in a new version becomes `A.B.C._deprecated.D` then he will get an error (red border) because property `A.B.C.D` doesn't exist anymore.
 But there will be no link to the new `A.B.C._deprecated.D`.
 Would have been better if they had added a property `deprecated:true` to the existing property...
 - [ ] Show those options both for x and y trace types:
    + automatic ("-"): this will be the default value
    + linear:   1 2 3 4 5
    + log: logarithmically - ( 1 10 100 1000 )